DrSensor/DrsEnsor/README.md

 [![libera manifesto](https://img.shields.io/badge/libera-manifesto-lightgrey.svg)](https://liberamanifesto.com)

-> _"Every great developer you know got there by solving problems they were unqualified to solve until they actually did it."_ - Patrick McKenzie.
+> _"Every great developer you know got there by solving problems they were unqualified to solve until they actually did it"_ — Patrick McKenzie.

+> _"If you're not doing something crazy, you're doing the wrong things”_ — Larry Page

 <!--

 > **Bio**: Literally Full Stack (anything is fine) with Linux 8GB RAM as my development machine.